eralpkor/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+* Classes has additional features like state and lifecycle.

 - [ ] Name three lifecycle methods and their purposes.
+* `componentDidMount()` : invoked immediately after a component is mounted

+* `componentDidUpdate()` is invoked immediately after updating occurs and it's not called for the initial render.

+* `componentWillUnmount()` is invoked immediately before a component is unmounted and destroyed.

 - [ ] What is the purpose of a custom hook?
+* Reusabale code troughout the application.

 - [ ] Why is it important to test our apps?
+* Provides a great safety net
+* Leads to better App almost bug free.
+* Improves maintainability.

 ## Project Set Up